There will firstly be a contestant and comedy mentor/trainer meet-up and photo-call. (1-2 hrs).

 Yet to be confirmed.

 There will be a PR campaign around the event.
 The Leicester Mercury supports and reports on the Stand Up Challenge.
 There will be interviews if you are happy to do so.
-We will profile each contestant on our website and on our social media platform.
+We will profile each contestant on our website and on our social media platforms.